Session Replay

 Section titled Unmasking with CS InApp features is broken

-When activating the toggle in CS InApp to unmask the elements in the Session Replay, it can sometimes give a strange result with some elements still masked, it’s especially true for SwiftUI.
+When activating the toggle in CS InApp to unmask elements in Session Replay,it can sometimes give a strange result with some elements still masked, it’s especially true for SwiftUI.
 This is due to the fact that unmasking with InApp features acts differently that when done in the code by the app developer.
 To ensure a session is fully unmasked as it would be if it was done in the code of the app, follow these steps:

 • Toggle the “Unmask …” switch